 Many years ago we had a regular prayer meeting in our home.
-One time, we were praying for The Hunk’s grandfather, who was lying seriously ill in his home in the South Island of New Zealand.
+One time, we were praying for my husband Malcolm’s grandfather, who was lying seriously ill in his home in the South Island of New Zealand.
 Uncertain as to where Grandad stood in his relationship with God, we prayed for both his healing and his salvation.

 As we prayed, my sister-in-law said she had a picture of angels ‘outside his bedroom window.’

 Soon afterwards, we heard that Grandad was miraculously well again.
 He later shared with us that he had a vision of angels that came into his bedroom and surrounded his bed.
 Strength flowed back into his body.